 1. Name of your Sub District?
 Sixth Mil.
 Sub District embracing Hillsborough, Hernando, Polk & Manatee.

 2. Whole number of Refugee or Freedmen’s Schools in the District?
-One Day? —- Night?
-One Sabbath?
+One Day? —- Night? —- Sabbath?

 4. Whole number of Teachers?
 White?
 One Colored? competent to instruct in the primary branches only

 5. Name and post-office address of Day School Teacher?
-Rev. Mr. Roberts Brooksville, Hernando Co.
-Fla.
+Rev. Mr. Roberts Tampa Bay Florida

-6. Whole number of School-houses for Freedmen in your District? one Their condition, capacity, value, and by whom owned? owned by Dr. Stringer of Hernando Co. is in fair condition capacity for forty or fifty scholars value about $600.00
+6. Whole number of School-houses for Freedmen in your District? one Their condition, capacity, value, and by whom owned? in fair condition capacity for forty or fifty scholars value not known owned by the Freedmen

 7. Number of your visits to Schools?
 None Day?
 None Night?
 None Sabbath? —-

 8. Number of educational meetings held by you during the month?
 None Where?

 9. Number and names of places, now destitute, in which Day-Schools might be organized?
 Brooksville Hernando County and Alifia Hillsboro County